BASED IN SLIGO, IRELAND

 Kevin Walsh (Magic): After moving to Galway from Drogheda, Kevin married and made his home in Galway.
 After leaving the scene in 1979 he started singing on the local cabaret scene around Galway.
 Today he works for a major international manufacturer in Galway, but still sings on a part time basis around the area.

-Mickey Belton: Mickey still play regularly in Galway with a variety of bands.
-He does some session work, but his main gig is with the Black Magic Band.
+Mickey Belton: Mickey left the band in 1981, before they called it quits and became one of the main session drummers in the Galway area, playing on many tracks recorded at Headford's Greenfields studios.
+More recently, Mickey plays regularly in Galway with a variety of bands.
+He still does some session work, but his main gig is with the Black Magic Band which also includes Joe Bernie on sax.

 Gerry Gallagher: After leaving the Magic Band, Gerry returned to Sligo and played locally with the local group Sundown with Joe Foley and Dick Lynott for a few years.
-In 1978, he formed The Kim Newport Band with his wife, Kim, along with Dick and Joe.
+In 1978, he formed The Kim Newport Band with his wife, Kim.
 They played from 1978 until 1983 when they called it quits and emigrated to the States.
-He entered the business world and finally sold his company a couple of years ago.
-Today he has returned to live in Sligo where he runs an international entertainment production and licensing company and plays with his band, Crossroads, doing weddings, pubs and corporate gigs.
+He entered the business world and finally sold his company in 2003.
+In 2006, he returned to Sligo to run an international entertainment production and licensing company which he left in 2009.
+After a stint teaching at IT Sligo, he now plays locally once in a while.
+In late 2012, Gerry joined up with members of the original Smokey Mountain Ramblers for their 40th reunion tour playing bass.

 John McKenna: After leaving Magic, John returned to his native Kingscourt and has been playing music on the local scene for the past 30+ years, first with a pub group, but for the last few years as a solo artist.